orterforth/orterforth/README.txt

 where <os>   is e.g.: cygwin, darwin, linux
       <arch> is e.g.: armv6l, armv7l, i686, x86_64

+# Running it #

 To build and run the local system build call:

  make run

-# Building orterforth for a target platform #
+# Building it for another platform #

-To target a historical platform, you will need prerequisites for each platform, such as a C compiler/assembler for the target platform, system ROM files in the roms directory, system emulator source files and/or emulator installations.
+To build orterforth for a historical platform, you will need prerequisites such as:

+* a C compiler/assembler for the target platform,
+* system ROM files in the roms directory,
+* system emulator source files, and/or
+* emulator installations.

-For more details on a target, call:
+For more details of what is needed for a target, call:

  make help TARGET=<target>

 where <target> is e.g.: bbc, spectrum

+Then to build call:

+ make TARGET=<target>

-# Running orterforth #
+# Running it on another platform #

-First, bootstrap code reads and interprets Forth source code from an emulated disc drive, in the manner described in the Installation Manual.
-This compiles and builds up a complete Forth installation.

-The fig-Forth source code comes from the Installation Manual, but is modified to allow for different platforms' processor architectures, word sizes, I/O, and so on.

-# Using orterforth #

-When installation is complete, the user is placed at Forth's interactive prompt.

-The user can also use the emulated disc drive to load programs in the same way - with fig-Forth commands to load and manipulate "screens" of text (rather than a file system more familiar to modern users).
+orterforth can be built and run in an emulator (if installed) by calling:

+ make run TARGET=<target>

-# orterforth is implemented in C #
+# It is implemented in C #

 A typical Forth implementation rests on a number of base words implemented in native machine code.
 Higher-level words are